andrewjpage/seqbox/README.md

 * we have raw sequencing class because what if we want to re-basecall the same sequencing run?
 * raw_sequencing_batch name has to be unique across all projects/groups
+* How to handle multiple picks from same sample?
+    * Multiple picks should be added as new samples, related to the same sample source of course.
+Ideally, the sample identifier will make it easy to see that they're multiple picks.
+E.g. BMD671-1, BMD671-2.